 Now for some practical tips:

-1. Practice social distancing but don't isolate.
+1. Practice social distancing, or what I like to call physical distancing, but don't isolate.
 Isolation is horrible for people's mental health.
-Find ways of staying connecting whether it is through text, calling, or facetime and consider scheduling social events such as a virtual coffee date or happy hour through Zoom or Google Hangouts.
+Find ways of staying connecting whether it is through texting, calling, or facetime and consider scheduling social events such as a virtual coffee date or happy hour through Zoom or Google Hangouts.
 Get creative!
 Google Chrome actually has an extension called Netflix Party that allows you to watch Netflix with your friends remotely.
 Houseparty is another fun option.

 2. Stay active!
 Even while social distancing, you can go for a walk, run, or hike.
-Now that the gyms have been forced to close, many are now offering streaming classes online, which you can do from the safety and comfort of your own home; two of my favorites are Hot8Yoga and Kinship.
+Many gyms are now streaming classes online, which you can do from the safety and comfort of your own home; two of my favorites are Hot8Yoga and Kinship.

 3. If you are WFH like me, try to maintain a regular routine that mirrors your typical one.
 Try to wake up and go to bed at the same time, take a shower, get out of your pajamas, have a regular start time plus a dedicated workspace if you can, schedule breaks, etc.